Takes 30 sec to grind a double shot of espresso

 The ROK Coffee Grinder doesn’t use traditional cranks sticking out on the side, like other hand-held coffee grinders.
 It has a long, vertical handle on the side instead, like this:

-This ROK Kitchen Tool’s coffee grinder is constructed in aluminum, a vertical crank on the side, and a calibration wheel that is built to adjust the coffee grinder’s settings.
+This ROK Kitchen Tool’s coffee grinder is constructed using stainless steel aluminum, a vertical crank on the side, and an adjustment wheel that is built to adjust the coffee grinder’s settings.
 The ROK grinder uses 48mm stainless steel conical burrs and designed to reduce wobble (that causes inconsistent grinds) with its double bearing shaft design.

 This is a conical burr grinder that uses 48mm stainless steel burrs.
 It’s designed with double bearing shafts to reduce wobble during operation.
-Based on the material and design, I think it’s very durable.
+Based on the material and design, I think steel burrs are pretty durable.

 Just like all other hand-held coffee grinders, this one is quiet – 75 decibels.
 If you are grinding your coffee in the morning, you can rest assure that it won’t disturb anyone in the family nor block out any conversations.
 This didn’t happen to me, but I read from other customer reviews that the coffee grinder sometimes make these squeaky noises – but I read adding some natural lubricant (ie. olive oil) around the hinges fixes the problem.